B2-Kumar/Notes/oops.md

 ###### Encapsulation
-Encapsulation is about wrapping data and methods into a single class and protecting it from outside intervention. fully encapsualted : all data members or variables are private.
+Encapsulation is about wrapping data and methods into a single class and protecting it from outside intervention.
+Fully Encapsualted : All the data members or variables are private.

 ```
 class Student